JuneStepp/OneLauncher/CONTRIBUTING.md

 OneLauncher uses [uv](https://docs.astral.sh/uv/getting-started/installation/) for dependency management.
 Run `uv run onelauncher` in the root folder of this repository to install and start OneLauncher.
 Alternatively, [Nix can be used](#nix).

-For game patching support, extra C code must be compiled.
-Run `make -C src/run_patch_client` with mingw-w64 installed.
+For game patching support, extra C code must be compiled with mingw-w64.
+Run `make -C src/run_patch_client && ln -s ../../run_patch_client/run_ptch_client.exe src/onelauncher/external/run_ptch_client.exe`.
 Your mingw-w64 installation must have support for i686 builds.

 ### Nix